-- It can both be used inside the house to keep ants from coming inside and it can be sprinkled around the base of your plants.
+- Credit: Wikimedia commons Ground Cinnamon is yet another lovely natural ant repellent.
+It can both be used inside the house to keep ants from coming inside and it can be sprinkled around the base of your plants.
 Plus it wont hurt you, your kids or your plants how wonderful is that?

 - If you'd like to test the ants dislike of ground cinnamon out, just find a trail of ants and sprinkle the ground cinnamon in their path.
 Just watch as they're stopped in their tracks.
 Although your kids who've seen The Ant Bully might think you're being an ant bully, you're not.
 The cinnamon doesn't hurt the ants.
 Which makes it a great ant repellent.

 Why does Cinnamon Repel Ants?

 - Credit: Wikimedia Commons From the mint family, comes another great ant deterrent, spearmint.
 Ant's simply despise whatever it is in mint that has them worried.
 Spearmint can't kill them, but if you make a border around your garden or even your house, they'll not enter.
 At least not an entire colony of them, but the rare ant or two wont be able to do as much damage as a colony of hundreds of thousands.
 They shouldn't stay too long though, not with all that spearmint surrounding them.

 - It seems as though spearmint and other minty plants might be kryptonite to the little six legged pests.

 - Credit: Wikimedia Commons A lovely flower to use is that of the elegant and colorful, chrysanthemum.